-We aim to improve Reading outcomes, particularly Early Reading outcomes for all pupils eligible for the PPG as we know that being able to read fluently and with understanding opens doors for the future and enables pupils to success across the curriculum.
+We aim to improve Reading outcomes, particularly Early Reading outcomes for all disadvantaged pupils as we know that being able to read fluently and with understanding opens doors for the future and enables pupils to success across the curriculum.

 We aim to improve vocabulary and children's ability to retain new knowledge in order to improve life chances and success in their future educational journey.